 Law and Government Buildings

-This selection guide covers civic buildings at a local and a national level.
-These comprise town halls, law courts, police stations, fire stations and central government buildings, all of which were built in large numbers in the nineteenth and twentieth centuries as the role of the state expanded.
-Prisons are grouped here because of their obvious functional links with policing and the legal system, and so too stocks and whipping posts.
+This selection guide covers national and local civic buildings.
+They include central government buildings, shire and town halls, law courts, and police and fire stations, all of which were built in large numbers in the nineteenth and twentieth centuries as the role of the state expanded along with the complexity of public administration.
+Many are architecturally ambitious, and were designed to project pride in public service provision.
+Prisons are also treated here because of their obvious functional links with policing and the legal system, and so too stocks and whipping posts.

-Museums and public libraries are covered separately under the Culture and Entertainment selection guide, while municipal sporting facilities are considered in the Sport and Recreation selection guide.
+Museums and public libraries are covered separately under the Culture and Entertainment Buildings selection guide, while municipal sporting facilities are considered in the Sport and Recreation Buildings selection guide.

 - Historical summary